Teodor-Todorov1/Watermark-Studio/README.md

 4. **Bit Conversion:**
    - The resulting byte sequence is converted back to bits.

-5. **Embedding Process:**
+5. **Embedding Algorithm Options:**
-   - Random positions are chosen to embed bits by altering specific color components (red, blue) of the image.
-Notably, no bits are embedded in the green component as it is the most visible to the human eye.
+   - **LSB** (Least Significant Bit): Embed bits by altering specific color components (red, blue) of the image, using a pseudo-random number generator initialized with a personalized password.
+The 2 youngest bits per color component are used.
+No bits are embedded in the green component for no visual changes.

+   - **DWT-DCT** (Discrete Wavelet Transform - Discrete Cosine Transform): Decompose image into LL, LH, HL, HH sub-regions using DWT, apply DCT to each block, embed bits in maximum non-trivial DCT coefficients, then apply IDCT and IDWT.

 ### Extraction of Text Digital Watermark